All immigrant visa applicants must complete and file DS-260 online.

 - Document of current marital status (certificate of marriage, divorce, death, etc.);

-- Certified court or prison record, if you were ever convicted of a crime;
+- Certified court or prison records, if you were ever arrested, charged, or convicted of a crime;

-- Form I-864A Contract Between Sponsor and Household Member (including any financial documents supporting affidavit); and/or
+- Form I-864A, Contract Between Sponsor and Household Member – only if using a household member’s income or assets (including any financial documents supporting Form I-864A;

-- Any other documents requested by the NVC and/or the USCIS.
+- Any other documents requested by the NVC.

 DS-260 Filing Tips